Daniela Maier

-Daniela Maier (born 4 March 1996) is a German freestyle skier who competed at the 2022 Winter Olympics.
+Daniela Maier (born 4 March 1996) is a German freestyle skier.
+She represented Germany at the 2022 and 2026 Winter Olympics.

 Career

 Maier competed at the 2015 FIS Freestyle Junior World Ski Championships and won a silver medal in the ski cross event.

-2022 Winter Olympics bronze medal controversy

 Maier represented Germany at the 2022 Winter Olympics in the ski cross event and finished in fourth place in the final.
 Fanny Smith received a yellow card, and Maier was initially awarded the bronze medal.
 The Freestyle and Freeski Appeals Commission later overturned this.
 It was decided that Maier officially finished in fourth place because "the close proximity of the racers at that moment resulted in action that was neither intentional or avoidable".
 This decision was reflected on the FIS website.
 FIS has no right to decide on the return and redistribution of medals, as this issue is in the exclusive competence of the IOC; therefore, in its decision, the FIS Appeals Commission did not mention any words about the medals and their redistribution.
 The IOC has the last word on this issue.
 On 13 December 2022 the Court of Arbitration for Sport announced an agreement to share the third place between Smith and Maier with two bronze medals allocated by the IOC.

+During the opening weekend of the 2023–24 FIS Freestyle Ski World Cup, she earned her first career World Cup victory on 8 December 2023.
+During the 2024–25 FIS Freestyle Ski World Cup, she had her first World Cup victory of the season on 20 December 2024.
+The next day she earned her third career World Cup victory.
+She finished the season with seven World Cup podium finishes, including three victories, and finished in second place in the ski cross World Cup standings.

+Maier represented Germany at the 2026 Winter Olympics and won a gold medal in the ski cross event.